Bricktech2000/Website/website/public/Programming-my-Resume/index.md

 ## The Idea

-Up until about a month ago, my resume was tailored primarily for teenager jobs.
+Up until about a month ago, my resume was tailored primarily for teenage jobs.
 However, to stand any chance of getting employed as a fresh Computer Science student at [uOttawa](https://www2.uottawa.ca/en), I knew I would have to design a brand new resume from scratch.

 After a [bit](https://www.youtube.com/watch?v=r_Wf532f5X4) [of](https://www.youtube.com/watch?v=Tt08KmFfIYQ) [research](https://www.youtube.com/watch?v=BYUy1yvjHxE) about what content to include or leave out of a resume, I was faced with a dilemma: